TonyMudau/Banking-analysis/README.md

 # Banking_Data_analysis _South_Africa

 In this project I will be conducting an analysis on South African banking data using python.

-- The purpose of this project is to gain an indepth understanding of functional aspects related to neoflex business line.
+The purpose of this project is to gain an indepth understanding of the South African banking sector.
 This includes understanding of Basel ll and Basel lll.

+# Procedure

+I start by writing a script used to merge and transfrom the data from the different files.
+I then proceed to a simple analysis using data visualizations.
 - To use python to import and transform data.
 - To use python as a data analysis tool
 - Data was collected from the South African Reserve bank data.